 Jenny went back to college and dug deep into behavior science studies, designing and completing a self-designed major in behavior science and character development (her teachers included Buddhist Monk Thich Nhat Hanh, agility clicker trainer Leslie Whitney in Falmouth Maine, ethologyist Alice Eichholz, and many more wonderful researchers and practitioners working with human behavior as well as animal behavior.

-As part of her continuing studies, Jenny and Tigerlily volunteered providing pet assisted therapy in the pediatric psychiatric unit of Spring Harbor Hospital.
-She has practiced with, observed and studied some of the best animal trainers and behaviorists in the world, taking “clicker” seminars, competing in dog sports and Practicing behavior analysis in a variety of contexts.
+As a young mother, Jenny started to lose her hearing ability (like her parents and grandparents).
+As part of her continuing studies, Jenny trained Tigerlily in hearing service behaviors, and volunteered providing pet assisted therapy in the pediatric psychiatric unit of Spring Harbor Hospital.
+She has practiced with, observed and studied some of the best animal trainers and behaviorists in the world, taking “clicker” seminars, competing in dog sports and practicing behavior analysis in a variety of contexts.
 Jenny started working professionally with dogs through Petco, but soon realized the significance of environment in learning.
 She first opened “Whole Dog Camp” on Peaks Island, taking “board and train” and day training dog clients beginning in 2004.
 In that next decade she worked directly with over 350 board and train clients, putting thousands of hours into conditioning dogs with generalized anxiety, escape avoidance behaviors, or other difficulties in adapting to their human’s condition.
 In the process she developed a set of signals that dogs can really understand.